-The preparation of financial statements in conformity with Canadian accounting standards for not-for-profit organizations requires the organization's management to make estimates and assumptions that affect the amounts reported in the financial statements and related notes to the financial statements.
+The preparation of financial statements in conformity with Canadian accounting standards for not-for-profit organization's management to make estimates and assumptions that affect the amounts reported in the financial statements and related notes to the financial statements.
 There are no items material to the financial statements that require the use of estimates.